CSE116: Computer Science 2

 • There are 8 learning objective programming tasks assigned throughout the semester.
 To complete the write portion of the learning objectives, you must complete all 8 programming tasks.

 Final Exam: The final exam is used as a 3rd chance to complete the quizzes and interviews.
-If you already completed all 6 quizzes and 6 interviews after the first 2 attempts for each, you do not need to attend the final exam.
+If you already completed both quizzes and all 4 interviews after the first 2 attempts for each, you do not need to attend the final exam.

 Learning Objective Requirements Completed Grade

-All 8 Programming Tasks, all 6 Quizzes, and all 6 Interviews Grade depends on the number of Application Objectives completed
+All 8 Programming Tasks, both Quizzes, and all 4 Interviews Grade depends on the number of Application Objectives completed

-Less than all Programming Tasks, all Quizzes, and all Interviews F
+Less than all Programming Tasks, both Quizzes, and all Interviews F

 Application Objectives